"Fighter" director tackles mental illness in "Silver Linings"

 "That's definitely a big motivation in the story, to take off the stigma and that's a great thing for a filmmaker, to have something that's charged ... radioactive, that people are scared of," he told a news conference.

-The film's lead characters, Russell added, are "two of my favorite kinds of people because they inevitably tell the truth, unvarnished, bluntly."
+The film's lead characters, Russell added, are "two of my favourite kinds of people because they inevitably tell the truth, unvarnished, bluntly."

 Still the director, who has also made darkly comic films like "Spanking the Monkey" and "Three Kings," said the issue of mental health shouldn't overshadow the film's focus on relationships.